kraugar/react-boilerplate/README.md

 - Node.js for back-end and React for front-end;
 - Made structure which fits small, medium or large project (you can change it according to your needs);
 - React, JSX, ES6 and Flow syntax support;
-- Language extras beyond ES6 like the object spread operator, etc.;
+- Language extras beyond ES6 (e.g. object spread operator);
 - Some experimental syntax extensions (e.g. decorators);
 - Server rendering support;
 - Import CSS and images directly from JavaScript;